Taxinha/RepData_PeerAssessment2/PA2.md

 ## Results
 ### Weather Event Impact on US Population Health
-Data from the dataset of the most impact Weather Event of Population Health
+Data from the data set of the most impact Weather Event of Population Health

 ```r
 tidyDataHarmful